-- 1. First occurrence-A verbal warning and written counseling - 2.
-Second occurrence-A written counseling and meeting with the HSE Chairperson - 3.
-Third occurrence- any of the following may occur: - A Student Intervention Team (SIT) meeting may be scheduled. - Academic probation - Possible dismissal from the program for the third no-call
+- 1. First and second occurrence-A verbal warning and written counseling - 2.
+Third occurrence-A written counseling and pre-SIT meeting with the HSE Coordinator - 3.
+Fourth occurrence- any of the following may occur: - A referral to the Retention Specialist, - A Student Intervention Team (SIT) meeting may be scheduled, - · Academic probation/student contract.